 TUBB2A (Tubulin, Beta 2A Class IIa) is a Protein Coding gene.
-Diseases associated with TUBB2A include cortical dysplasia, complex, with other brain malformations 5.
-Among its related pathways are ERK Signaling and GPCR Pathway.
+Diseases associated with TUBB2A include cortical dysplasia, complex, with other brain malformations 5 and lung mucoepidermoid carcinoma.
+Among its related pathways are GPCR Pathway and PAK Pathway.
 GO annotations related to this gene include GTP binding and structural constituent of cytoskeleton.
 An important paralog of this gene is TUBB3.

 UniProtKB/Swiss-Prot for TUBB2A Gene

 Tubulin is the major constituent of microtubules.
 It binds two moles of GTP, one at an exchangeable site on the beta chain and one at a non-exchangeable site on the alpha chain (By similarity).